Make Data Beautiful and Results will Follow

 - Cultural transformation – Embracing a data-driven approach creates a truly agile organization.
 For example, you can improve engagement by clearly defining the work that someone needs to do, feeding back to them their performance alongside structured feedback, and providing suitable opportunities for stretching their skills for future work.

-Are there examples of organizations that have been turned around by applying this approach?
+Q: Are there examples of organizations that have been turned around by applying this approach?

 We ran an individual activity analysis through a survey to find out what activities everyone was spending their time on.
-By connecting people to processes and how much time they spent where, we were able to show the hidden cost of low value activities to the business.
+By connecting people to processes and how much time they spent where, we were able to show the hidden cost of low-value activities to the business.

 This involved creating and transitioning to a new organization design.
 We modelled the two organizations and ran scenarios to test the impact of proposed changes before doing a competency-based assessment across employees to assess who would be best placed in the new structure.

-I placed a lot of emphasis on the second half of the book, Micro Design and Making it Real.
+I placed a lot of emphasis on the second half of the book, 'Micro Design and Making it Real'.
 The former because too often organizations do huge wholesale redesigns at massive cost when they could have focused on a specific area and made improvements without the need for such a big disruption.

 My intention is that readers will find the book to be extremely practical, with plenty of examples of data visualisations and step by step methods and processes.
 It is for any senior HR, Strategy or Operations practitioner.

 In fact, anyone looking to improve organizational effectiveness has a huge opportunity to do more with their data and I hope this book will help them to take advantage of it.